MaxVMH/frequency-trainer/README.md

 # Frequency Trainer

-Frequency Trainer is an audio frequency trainer web app.
+Frequency Trainer is an audio frequency trainer web application.
 It can be a used as a training tool for audio technicians to learn to recognize frequencies.

 It is mainly written in JavaScript.
-As it is a web app, it also consists of HTML and CSS.
+As it is a web application, it also consists of HTML and CSS.

-A demo is available: www.frequencytrainer.com
+A demo is available: http://www.frequencytrainer.com

 # Requirements